lgonzalezrouco/pti/servlets/README.md

 3. Extensions: Optionally complete one of the suggested extensions.
 4. Write a .pdf report describing the steps taken to complete the assignment, including screenshots of the application output.

+## 0. Download pti repository

+You may first download the complete pti repository from gitlab if this is convenient for you.

 ## 1. Java Servlets with Tomcat 10, a quick tutorial

 [(help for those wanting to use their own computers (through Docker))](./../docker.md)